otto-torino/django-baton/README.md

 #### Free

-You can specify free voices, youmust define an _url_ and if you want some visibility permissions (OR clause)
+You can specify free voices, you must define an _url_ and if you want some visibility permissions (OR clause)

 ### <a name="configuration-analytics"></a>ANALYTICS